thoughtbot/suspenders/templates/descriptions/jobs.md

 Set up our favorite job runner.

-Currently we like DelayedJob.
+Currently we like Sidekiq.
 Run all tests inline by default.